pylbm/pylbm/doc/_source/learning_scheme.rst

 The Scheme
 ##############################

-With pyLBM, elementary schemes can be gathered and coupled through the equilibrium in order to simplify the implementation of the vectorial schemes.
+With pylbm, elementary schemes can be gathered and coupled through the equilibrium in order to simplify the implementation of the vectorial schemes.
 Of course, the user can implement a single elementary scheme and then recover the classical framework of the d'Humières schemes.

-For pyLBM, the :py:class:`scheme<pyLBM.scheme.Scheme>` is performed through a dictionary.
+For pylbm, the :py:class:`scheme<pylbm.scheme.Scheme>` is performed through a dictionary.
 The generalized d'Humières framework for vectorial schemes is used [dH92]_, [G14]_.
 In the first section, we describe how build an elementary scheme.
 Then the vectorial schemes are introduced as coupled elementary schemes.